HeavilyModdedEnder3/E3NG-x-Monolith/README.md

 This version uses MGN12H rails on both X and Y, 2WD or AWD, 6mm belts, and is compatible with linear rails on Z.

-Recommended toolhead is Trinity Toolhead (Find under the Monolith discord, under user projects)
+Recommended toolhead is [Trinity Toolhead](https://github.com/WV-design/Trinity-toolhead) (Bed relocation, to minimize Y travel loss, coming soon™)

 >[!NOTE]
 >**Consider joining the dedicated Discord servers.**